Quick Search For a: in ZIP code

 Screening, Interviewing and Nanny Background Checks

-Does Everything About Nanny Check Out?
+Does Everything About Your Nanny Check Out?

 When Laura first hired a nanny to care for her toddler and infant, she was pressed for time.
 The woman she hired was a referral from her previous nanny.
-Because she was in a hurry and thought it was a temporary situation, she rushed into it.
+Because she was in a hurry and thought it was a temporary situation, she rushed into hiring her.
 Yet the longer that Laura and her nanny, Angie, worked together, the more Laura began to feel unsure about her.
 It was nothing she could put her finger on, but it drove her to start asking questions.

 • Look for things that don't match up.

-Have the nanny fill out the application from your Nanny Success Kit(included with Gold and Platinum memberships) so you can gather basic information about her work experience, then compare that information to what you hear from her references.
+Have the nanny fill out the application from your Nanny Success Kit (included with Gold and Platinum memberships) so that you can gather basic information about her work experience in one place.
+Then compare the information that the nanny provided to the information that her references supply.
 Ask both the nanny and her previous employers why she left her last job.
+If the reasons do not match, it could be a red flag.

 • Be a skeptic!

 Embrace your judgmental side, especially if something feels even slightly wrong.
+Now is not a time to ignore what your gut and instincts tell you.

 • Use your head, not your heart.